-7. Time limits on making a complaint
+6. Time limits on making a complaint

-Normally complaints should be made within six months of the event or within six months of the complainant becoming aware of cause to complain, subject to an overall limit of 12 months from the event.
+Normally complaints should be made within six months of the event or within six months of the complainant becoming aware of cause to complain.
 Exceptions to this rule may be made by the Services Manager taking into account reasons for the delay and the practicability of investigating the matter.

-8. Monitoring systems
+7. Monitoring systems

-A report of all comments and complaints will be compiled and sent to the Clinical Service Governance Board . on a quarterly basis.
+A report of all comments and complaints will be compiled and sent to the Clinical Service Governance Board on a quarterly basis.
 CSGB will regularly review the reports with a view to sharing lessons learned across the group.

-9. Review
+8. Review